Girl in Rome cartoon

 It is an industrial city and one of the biggest metropolis in Italy.
 It is well-connected with all of Italy and abroad.
 Also, being a metropolitan area means prices are higher than in other parts of Italy.
 If you come from an urban area, Milan may make you feel more at home than you thought.

-A point when it comes to learning Italian, the accent is easy to understand.
-The accent in Millan is possibly the most neutral in all of Italy.
-And there are many academic options for learning the language.
+When it comes to learning Italian, the accent is easy to understand.
+The accent in Milan is probably the most neutral in Italy.
+And the cherry on top is that there are many academic options for learning the language.

 Bologna